Enforced disappearances in Pakistan

-Forced disappearance in Pakistan originated during the military dictator General Pervez Musharraf (1999 to 2008).
+Forced disappearance in Pakistan originated during the military rule of General Pervez Musharraf (1999 to 2008).
 The practice continued during subsequent governments.
 The term missing persons is sometimes used as a euphemism.
 According to Amina Masood Janjua, a human rights activist and chairperson of Defence of Human Rights Pakistan, there are more than 5,000 reported cases of forced disappearance in Pakistan.
 Human rights activists allege that the law enforcement agencies in Pakistan are responsible for the cases of forced disappearance in Pakistan.
 However, the law enforcement agencies in Pakistan deny this and insist that many of the missing persons have either joined militant organisations such as the TTP in Afghanistan and other conflict zones or they have fled to be an illegal immigrant in Europe and died en route.

 Since 2011, the government of Pakistan established a Commission to investigate cases of enforced disappearance in Pakistan.
-The Commission reports that it has received 7,000 cases of enforced disappearance since its inception and it has resolved around 5,000 of those cases.
+The Commission reports that it has received 7,000 cases of enforced disappearance since its inception, and it has resolved around 5,000 of those cases.
+Enforced disappearances have long been a stain on Pakistan’s human rights record.